Environmental Stewardship

 Danos is leading the way in wetlands and coastal environmental restoration and protection through several key initiatives:

-Danos actively participates in various wetland conservation groups, including Partnership for our Working Coast (POWC), Coalition to Restore Coastal Louisiana, Coastal Conservation Association, Louisiana Sea Grant, Restore or Retreat, and the LSU College of the Coast and Environment.
+Danos actively participates in various wetland conservation groups, including Partnership for our Working Coast (POWC), Coalition to Restore Coastal Louisiana, Coastal Conservation Association and Restore or Retreat.
 As a member of (POWC), an alliance of industry and environmental entities led by the Water Institute of the Gulf, Danos supports efforts to protect vital infrastructure in Port Fourchon.
-With planned improvements to the Port expected to produce millions of cubic yards of dredged materials, POWC is dedicated to identifying the most beneficial ways to use this material to contribute to Louisiana’s coastal sustainability efforts, protect coastal communities and support America’s Working Coast.
+With planned improvements to the Port expected to produce millions of cubic yards of dredged materials, POWC is dedicated to identifying the most beneficial ways to use this material to contribute to Louisiana’s coastal sustainability efforts, protect coastal communities, and support America’s Working Coast.

 Industry Environmental Impact